 - The mid-cap companies are not as stable as the large-cap company as they do not have much capital so that they can last through any economic downturn coming making them riskier in the contraction phase of the business cycle.
 Also, usually, they are focused on one business type or market type, and in case the market disappears, then they will also have to shut down their operations.

 - The return generated from investing in the Mid-cap funds gives less amount of return on the investment made when compared with the small-cap fund.

 - Mid-cap stocks generally suffer from liquidity constraints because of the smaller capital base of these companies.

 - Mid-cap is the concept or the term which is given to companies having a market capitalization between $2 billion and $10 billion.

-- Portfolio of the investor should be well-diversified and in that portfolio, some percentage of the mid-cap stocks or the mutual funds should also be there as they provide the balance of the growth and the stability.
+- The portfolio of the investor should be well-diversified.
+In that portfolio, some percentage of the mid-cap stocks or the mutual funds should also be there as they provide the balance of the growth and the stability.

 Mid-Cap Stocks are the stocks of the company having a market capitalization between $2 billion and $10 billion.
 Typically mid-cap stocks are in the middle of their curve of the growth, with the expectations that the market share, profitability, and productivity will increase over the period of time.
 It falls in the middle of the large-cap and small-cap companies.

 The classifications are only the approximations that may change over the period of time.
 As the Mid -Cap companies are generally in their growth stage, so they are considered to be less risky when compared with the small caps (market capitalization of less than $ 1-2 billion).
 However, when compared with the large-caps, mid-caps have more risk.